jacobdbt2100/dbt_Core-Setup/README.md

       alias: transformed_customers   # Optional: physical table/view name in the DB
 ```

-### 3.4 Use the "ref" function to select from other models
+### 3.4 The "ref" function

+The `ref` function is used to build dependencies between models.

 ```sql
 select *